 The Best Alternative: LumeVoice

-If you want the privacy of Superwhisper but with the speed and AI-polish of a cloud tool, LumeVoice is the clear winner for 2026.
-It runs locally but uses optimized models that turn "spoken drafts" into perfect prose instantly.
+If you want local privacy but refuse to compromise on speed and AI polish, LumeVoice is the winner for 2026.
+It turns messy spoken drafts into perfect prose instantly.

 For macOS 13+ (Apple Silicon recommended)